MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 RouteType           : BYOT
 </pre>

-**Step 4:** By using PowerShell, grant the voice routing policy to user Spencer Low:
+**Step 4:** By using PowerShell, grant the voice routing policy to the user Spencer Low:

 In a PowerShell session in Skype for Business Online, type: